List of all U-boats

 24 Aug 1941

-09.53 hours, near Rockall: an unidentified aircraft dropped 2 depth charges.
+09.53 hrs, near Rockall: an unidentified aircraft dropped two depth charges.
 No damage from this attack, but U-101 was subsequently forced to dive to evade aircraft operating in the area on five other occasions over the 24th-25th of August.
 (Sources: Ritschel)

 28 Aug 1941

-03.03 hours, Atlantic, west of Ireland: the boat was forced to dive by a destroyer while operating against convoy OS-4, and was attacked for 3 hours by several escorts with 30 depth charges.
+03.03 hrs, North Atlantic, west of Ireland: the boat was forced to dive by a destroyer while operating against convoy OS 4.
+Several escorts then dropped a total of 30 depth charges on the boat during a series of attacks that lasted three hours.
 The attacks were accurate, but the only serious damage was a disabled periscope.
 (Sources: Ritschel)

 13 Oct 1941

-10.45 hours, Bay of Biscay: the outbound boat was attacked by a twin-engined aircraft which dropped 3 depth charges, causing minor damage.
-The attack also apparently caused an oil leak, because three more depth charges were dropped on the submerged boat at 16.42 hours.
+10.45 hrs, Bay of Biscay, outbound: a twin-engined aircraft dropped three depth charges, causing minor damage.
+The attack also apparently caused an oil leak, because three more depth charges were dropped on the submerged boat at 16.42 hrs.
 (Sources: Ritschel)

 12 recorded attacks on this boat.